zyzyzy3zy/Fast-DDS/QUALITY.md

 Any ABI break in *eprosima Fast DDS* will be done between minor versions and it should be clearly stated on the release notes.

-### API and ABI Stability Within a Released ROS Distribution [1.vi]

-[//]: # (TODO JLBuenoLopez-eProsima This specific point is so ROS related that maybe it does not make sense to keep in this Declaration.
-The external declaration for ROS will consider if we meet his specifications)
+[//]: # (TODO Analyze public API & ABI used by ROS 2)

 ## Change Control Process [2]

 The stability of *eprosima Fast DDS* is ensured through review, CI and tests.
 All commits must be signed by the author as stated in [CONTRIBUTING](CONTRIBUTING.md).

-All changes to *eprosima Fast DDS* occur through pull requests that are required to pass all CI test (unless there is enough evidence that the failure is unrelated to the change).
+All changes to *eprosima Fast DDS* occur through pull requests that are required to pass all CI tests.
+In case of failure, only maintainers can merge the pull request, and only when there is enough evidence that the failure is unrelated to the change.
+Additionally, all pull request must have a positive review from one other contributor that did not author the pull request.

-[//]: # (TODO JLBuenoLopez-eProsima I am not sure about the following statement)
+[//]: # (TODO Update Contributing following and adapting the guidelines of https://github.com/eProsima/all-docs/blob/master/CONTRIBUTING.md)

-Only the Commiters can merge a pull request.

 ### Change Requests [2.i]

 All changes will occur through a pull request.

-[//]: # (TODO JLBuenoLopez-eProsima ROS 2 developers have suggested to include a hotfix policy because there has been done over the *eprosima Fast DDS* history)

 ### Contributor Origin [2.ii]